ryan-lab-duke/programming-for-sds-site/_sources/assignments/05-assignment.md

 * c) Convert the string `2022-06-19 220755` to ISO 8601 standard format (time order is hours, minutes, seconds)

-* d) What day was it in Eugene when Unix time reached 1234567890 seconds?
+* d) What day of the week was it in Eugene when Unix time reached 1234567890 seconds?

 * e) What year will it be when Unix time reaches 2,000,000,000 seconds?